tkuriyama/tkuriyama.github.io/general/_posts/2021-12-03-elm-package-index.md

 **To Stem, or Not To Stem?**

-The input words to be indexed are preprocessed with tokenization and the `PorterStemmer` from [NLTK](https://www.nltk.org/index.html).
+The input words to be indexed are pre-processed with tokenization and the `PorterStemmer` from [NLTK](https://www.nltk.org/index.html).
 For plaintext, it makes sense.
 How about for code?

-On the one hand, the code being included in the index consists mianly of function and type names -- so it seems like they should perhaps be included literally.
+On the one hand, the code being included in the index consists mainly of function and type names -- so it seems like they should perhaps be included literally.
 On the other hand, the query terms will be stemmed to match the stemmed plaintext, so unstemmed words in the index would decrease the search power.
-A cursory internet search didn't return insights on the topic.
+A cursory google search didn't return insights on the topic.
 So, without much deeper consideration for whether it's good or bad to stem code, all words are stemmed.

 **The Build Pipeline**

 Given data to index on disk, the build pipeline is as follows:

-1. first pass through all documents to build global data (scoring based on document-occurences and package dependencies
+1. first pass through all documents to build global data (scoring based on document-occurrences and package dependencies
 2. second pass through all documents to score each document, taking into account the global data
 3. [pickle](https://docs.python.org/3/library/pickle.html) the index to facilitate testing
 4. perform validation on the generated index